altruios/namshubettulpa/public/namshubettuple/interludes.md

 "O::Sorry, old friend"
-~He didn't recognizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~ "O::Don't worry - you are not going to die. can't have that happen" ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread~
+~He didn't recognizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~ "O::Don't worry - you are not going to die.
+Can't have that happen"
+~Uri couldn't think, he could listen, he could remember~ ~But he was thoughtless~
+~He felt cold, dread~
 "O::Things are bad now..."
 ~Uri watched the stranger pull on a wool coat, better boots, and grab the keys~ "O::There was an attack."
-~Uri saw him reaching for the door, and managed one thought~ 'Peanut'
+~Uri saw him reaching for the door, and managed one thought~ 'U::Peanut'
 "O::Hm?"
 ~Uri felt is mind being indexed, shuffled though, detailed around these last days~ ~Uri watched his own finger tap~